 Each parent is responsible for providing the percentage of support that they bring to the combined total.
 If one parent is responsible for 40% of the combined income, then they are responsible for 40% of their child’s support.
 If they are the sole custodial parent, then they receive the other 60% from the noncustodial parent in support payments.
 If the other parent is the sole custodial parent, then they provide their 40% in support payments.

 This is how the model is applied when one parent is the primary custodial parent and is responsible for all the expenses of raising a child.
-When parents share parenting time of their children and are both responsible for these costs, then child support payments operate slightly differently.
+When parents share parenting time with their children and are both responsible for these costs, then child support payments operate slightly differently.
 Parenting time credit is used to ensure each parent is paying a fair amount of their child’s expenses.

 What Income Is Included in Gross Income?